sjelin/FluidJS/README.md

 the form of an object, where the key names in the object line up with the variable names in the template.

-The `setControls` function is in charge of attaching all the relevant events to a view.
+The `addControls` and `updateControls` functions are in charge of attaching all the relevant events to a view.  `addControls` is only called when the view is initialized, `updateControls` is called on every update.

+`listeners` is described in the [Features for Forms](#features-for-forms) section.

 The `noMemoize` property says that the MVC should always rerun the rendering code, even if it seems like the view is being passed the same values twice.